Mbed-TLS/mbedtls/README.md

 We gratefully accept bug reports and contributions from the community.
 There are some requirements we need to fulfill in order to be able to integrate contributions:

--   Simple bug fixes to existing code do not contain copyright themselves and we can integrate without issue.
-The same is true of trivial contributions.
--   For larger contributions, such as a new feature, the code can possibly fall under copyright law.
-We then need your consent to share in the ownership of the copyright.
-We have a form for this, which we will send to you in case you submit a contribution or pull request that we deem this necessary for.
+-   All contributions, whether large or small require a Contributor's License Agreement (CLA) to be accepted.
+This is because source code can possibly fall under copyright law and we need your consent to share in the ownership of the copyright.
+-   We would ask that contributions conform to [our coding standards](https://tls.mbed.org/kb/development/mbedtls-coding-standards), and that contributions should be fully tested before submission.
+-   As with any open source project, contributions will be reviewed by the project team and community and may need some modifications to be accepted.

+To accept the Contributor’s Licence Agreement (CLA), individual contributors can do this by creating an mbed account and [accepting the online agreement here with a click through](https://developer.mbed.org/contributor_agreement/).
+Alternatively, for contributions from corporations, or those that do not wish to create an mbed account, a slightly different agreeement can be found [here](https://www.mbed.com/en/about-mbed/contributor-license-agreements/).
+This agreement should be signed and returned to ARM as described in the instructions given.

-### Process
+### Making a Contribution

 1. [Check for open issues](https://github.com/ARMmbed/mbedtls/issues) or [start a discussion](https://tls.mbed.org/discussions) around a feature idea or a bug.
 2. Fork the [mbed TLS repository on GitHub](https://github.com/ARMmbed/mbedtls) to start making your changes.
 As a general rule, you should use the "development" branch as a basis.
 3. Write a test which shows that the bug was fixed or that the feature works as expected.
 4. Send a pull request and bug us until it gets merged and published.
+Contributions may need some modifications, so work with us to get your change accepted.
 We will include your name in the ChangeLog :)